top of page

 Our data collection and analysis work includes:

-• Conducting data reviews and analyses in frontline communities collecting data
+• conducting data reviews and analyses in frontline communities collecting data, and

-• Performing atmospheric and dispersion modeling in communities with existing or planned shale gas infrastructure
+• performing atmospheric and dispersion modeling in communities with existing or planned shale gas infrastructure, including our HYSPLIT dispersion maps communities can access by submitting a simple form.

-For more information on our data collection and analysis work, contact EHP at info@environmentalhealthproject.org or 724-260-5504.
+For more information on our data collection and analysis work, contact EHP by email to info@environmentalhealthproject.org or by phone at 724-260-5504.

 Current Projects